openzfs/openzfs-docs/docs/Getting Started/NixOS/Root on ZFS/1-preparation.rst

     DISK='/dev/disk/by-id/disk1'

 #.
 Choose a primary disk.
 This disk will be used
-   for primary EFI partition and hibernation, default to first disk in the array::
+   for primary EFI partition, default to first disk in the array::

     INST_PRIMARY_DISK=$(echo $DISK | cut -f1 -d\ )

-   If disk path contains colon ``:``, this disk can not be used for hibernation. ``encrypt`` mkinitcpio hook treats ``:`` as argument separator without a means to escape this character.

 #.
 Set vdev topology, possible values are: